zBritva/PowerBI-visuals-docs/docs/concepts/filter-api.md

 }
 ```

-The filter means "give me all rows where `col1` is equal to one of values 1,2 or 3"
+The filter means "give me all rows where `col1` equals to one of values 1,2 or 3".

 SQL equivalent is